Compaya/slate/source/includes/_contact.md

 }
 ```

-This endpoint you can remove a contact from a group.
-If the contact is removed from all groups, it will be totally deleted.
+This endpoint removes a contact from a group.
+If the contact is removed from all groups, it will be completely deleted.

 ### HTTP Request
 <aside class="wrap_request">